-Option Description Typically, this field should contain the special account name (backupuser), Creating the Oracle user account provides more information.
+Option Description attempts to assume SYSDBA (or SYSBACKUP) privileges.
+Typically, this field should contain the special account name (backupuser), Creating the Oracle user account provides more information.
 Password Specifies the password for the username account.
 Media Management Library Bitwidth Specifies Media Management Library (MML) bitwidth.
-Choices are:• Automatic (default)• 32-bit• 64-bitIf the application bitness and OS bitness are not the same, select the appropriate setting from the Media Management Library Bitwidth list.
-If the application bitness and OS bitness are the same, leave the Media Management Library Bitwidth set to the Automatic.(i)NOTE: The Media Management Library Bitwidth option is available for Linux and UNIX Oracle RMAN plug- ins.
+Choices are: • Automatic (default) • 32-bit • 64-bit If the application bitness and OS bitness are not the same, select the appropriate setting from the Media Management Library Bitwidth list.
+If the application bitness and OS bitness are the same, leave the Media Management Libr Bitwidth set to the Automatic. (i) NOTE: The Media Management Library Bitwidth option is available for Linux and UNIX Oracle RMAN plut ins.
 This option does not apply to Windows platforms.
 Number of RMAN Channels Specifies the number of channels to allocate during a backup or restore.
 The maximum number is 10.
 The default is 1.
 This option impacts the number of streams that Data Domain systems use.
-The formula that determines the number of streams is: NUMBER OF RMAN CHANNELS x NUMBER OF DATA DOMAIN STREAMS. (i) NOTE: The number of Data Domain streams is set when you add a Data Domain system to the Avamar configuration. (i) NOTE: Allocating multiple channels for backups and restores can improve performance.
+The formula that determines the number of streams is: NUMBER OF RMAN CHANNELS x NUMBER OF DATA DOMAIN STREAMS. (i) NOTE: The number of Data Domain streams is set when you add a Data Domain system to the Avamar configuration. and restores can improve performance.
 Performance improvements for backups and restores, however, depend on the Oracle server configuration.
 In some instances, allocating too many channels might lock out processes, which can result in a time-out error.
 This problem does not occur when using RMAN scripts.
 Exit a multiple target restore when any one restore fails Prevents a multiple target restore from continuing after one of the backups fails.
 Enable debugging messages (advanced option) Writes maximum information to log files.
 Use with caution.
 NLS_DATE_FORMAT (advanced option) Specifies a valid timestamp format for the target machine.
 For example: mm/dd/yyyy .
 Encryption method from Data Domain system Specifies the encryption method for data transfer between the Data Domain system and the client during the restore.
 Point-in-Time (PIT) Enables a point-in-time recovery.
 Do not specify a point-in- time option if you selected multiple databases for the restore.
 Before using a point-in-time recovery option, ensure that relevant backups are available on the Avamar server.
 The recovery operation fails if a backup has expired or has been deleted from the Avamar server.
 Flashback Database (FRA) Enables a flashback restore.
-Corrupt blocks (advanced option) Recovers corrupt blocks only, and not the entire database.
-To use the Corrupt blocks only option, you must set the DB_BLOCK_CHECKSUM initialization parameter to TYPICAL